 What is good design?

 You know it when you see it, but what specific features or qualities separate it from the rest?
-Design can be challenging — its subjective and intangible nature can make it hard to quantify with a typical ROI formula.
+Design can be challenging — its subjective nature can make it hard to quantify with a typical ROI formula.
 As a result, many veterinary practices have trouble justifying design as a worthwhile expense.

 But in veterinary marketing — or any marketing — good design is crucial.
 And design is more than a logo.
 Everything is designed: your building’s exterior, lobby, exam rooms, signage, website, emails, forms, business cards, client education materials, mailers, social media pages… the list goes on.
-And design can’t stand on its own —you need to start with a foundation of strong copy.
+And design can’t stand on its own — you need to start with a foundation of strong copy.

 Together, your words and visuals carry your brand’s success.

 1. Good design makes a great first impression

 The veterinary market is competitive and crowded, and the pet owner’s initial assessment is almost reflexive.
 According to The Guardian, we only need a tenth of a second to make up our minds about people, and your brand is no different.